Carbohydrate Microarray Facility

 Requests will be reviewed by the microarray analysis team who will correspond as appropriate by email or teleconferencing before the decision regarding analyses.
 Once approved, a sample submission spreadsheet will be sent to the investigator by email for entering details of samples to be analysed and these will be uploaded to the sample database for filing purposes.

 Results of analyses will be provided to investigators as written reports together with histogram charts and tables with fluorescence binding scores.
 These will be in the form of PDF files sent via email attachment or other suitable file exchange system; Excel files are provided upon request.
 There will be opportunities for discussions of the data and follow-on collaborations as appropriate.
 Data will remain confidential until publication or protection of data.

-We offer microarray screening analyses to the scientific community using our broad spectrum screening arrays containing around 900 sequence-defined glycan probes.
+We offer microarray screening analyses to the scientific community using our broad-spectrum screening arrays containing around 900 sequence-defined glycan probes.
 Focused arrays are also available, e.g. mucin array, sialyl glycan array, and bacterial, fungal and plant gluco-oligosaccharide array.
 Modest charges for recurrent expenses range from £200 to £500 per sample.
 When a series of samples are proposed for analysis or new probes need to be prepared charges are considered on a case-by-case basis.
-Please contact Professor Ten Feizi (email@example.com) or Dr Yan Liu (firstname.lastname@example.org) for details.
+Please contact Dr Yan Liu (firstname.lastname@example.org) or Professor Ten Feizi (email@example.com) for details.

 Submit a resource request, Data and software

 Further guidance and information on sample preparation